percona/pmm-dump/README.md

 * `dump.tar.gz/ch/` - contains ClickHouse data chunks split by rows count (in TSV format)

-## Using Makefile - local dev env
+## Using Makefile for local development environment

-There is a Makefile for easier testing locally.
-It uses docker-compose to set up PMM Server, Client and MongoDB.
+There is a Makefile that contains commands to build and test pmm-dump locally.
+It uses docker-compose to set up PMM Server, PMM Client and MongoDB.

-You will need to have Go 1.16+ and Docker installed.
+You will need to have Go 1.21+ and Docker installed.

 | Rule                | Description                  |
 | ------------------- | ---------------------------- |